Thijzert123/modrinth-downloader/README.md

 ```

 ### Help info
-You can also see the options and possible values you can pass by running <code>python3 modrinth_downloader.py --help</code>:
+You can also see the options and possible values you can pass by running `python3 modrinth_downloader.py --help`:
 ```
 $ python3 modrinth_downloader.py --help
 usage: modrinth_downloader.py [-h] [-d DIRECTORY] [-r] [-o] [-s] -l